hakt0r/mongo-shop/README.md

   1. Basket Case :D (User)
-     User creates a list of items that he want to buy, reserve the items temporarily, so othe users can see a reduced amount of available items.
+     User creates a list of items that he want to buy, reserve the items temporarily, so other users can see a reduced amount of available items.
   2. Order is placed (User)
      User confirms a basket and says he want to buy the